 MCSO has been in compliance with this Paragraph since September 30, 2021.
-Phase 1 compliance is demonstrated by EB-2 (Traffic Stop Data Collection), most recently amended on May 8, 2024 and Traffic Stop Analysis Unit (TSAU) Operations Manual, published on October 13, 2022.
+Phase 1 compliance is demonstrated by EB-2 (Traffic Stop Data Collection), most recently amended on May 8, 2024, and Traffic Stop Analysis Unit ("TSAU") Operations Manual, published on October 13, 2022.

 Phase 2 compliance is demonstrated by the Monitoring Team's continuing recognition that MCSO has developed and continues to develop systems to enhance the reliability and validity of traffic stop data.
-As continuously recognized by the Monitoring Team, MCSO memorializes its improvements in the Traffic Stop Analysis Units (TSAU) Operations Manual.
-MCSO has three distinct data-control processes that have been approved since 2018 and 2019.
+As continuously recognized by the Monitoring Team, MCSO memorializes its improvements in the TSAU Operations Manual.
+MCSO has three distinct data-control processes that the Monitor approved in 2018 and 2019.

-In 2021, MCSO developed that Traffic Stop Monthly Report (TSMR) to ensure a more timely review of traffic stop data to correct any issues with the data.
+As MCSO asserted in its prior report, in 2021, MCSO developed the TSMR to ensure a more timely review of traffic stop data to correct any issues with the data.
 The procedure has enhanced quality control and ensures timely review of the data to support analysis.
 MCSO has consistently and timely advised the Monitoring Team of problems it has identified in its reviews and the actions it has taken to ensure data accuracy.

 As the Monitor has continuously mentioned, MCSO conducts audits of 105 traffic samples each reporting period.
 MCSO then conducts a more expansive review of 30 of the 105 samples.
 Last, MCSO continues to comply with the requirement to store paper forms (traffic stop documentation that may be handwritten by deputies in the field if the TraCS system is nonoperational due to maintenance or lack of connectivity) in a locked cabinet that the Division Commander oversees.
 As the Monitoring Team has consistently recognized, MCSO's data collections are subject to regular audits and quality control checks.
 Moreover, MCSO has developed a protocol to maintain the integrity and accuracy of the traffic stop data, which the Monitoring Team has reviewed.
+Therefore, MCSO asserts that it is in Full and Effective Compliance with Paragraph 56.